Environment, Health, and Safety (EHS)

 As the name suggests, EHS teams are responsible for three main things: protecting the environment, the health, and the safety of the company’s stakeholders.

-It’s hard to understate the importance of environment, health, and safety teams in the modern workplace.
-Many companies are required by regulation to set up EHS teams to review different activities and estimate their impact on the environment, and on the stakeholders.
+Occupational Safety and Health Administration, or OSHA regulations, require many companies to set up EHS teams to review different activities and estimate their impact on the environment and the stakeholders.

-Each of the attributes must be independently evaluated and the recommendations put forth must be implemented.
-Companies often set up EHS programs to measure points like air quality, ergonomics in the workplace, and jobsite safety.
+Companies often set up EHS programs to measure points like air quality, ergonomics in the workplace, and job site safety.

 Without EHS regulation, there is a risk that companies may end up causing irreversible damage to the environment.
-Or, they may not care as much about the health and safety of its employees.

-General Responsibilities of EHS Teams
+What are the General Responsibilities of EHS Teams?

 Environment, health, and safety teams have several responsibilities, as discussed below.

-Regulatory Compliance
+1. Regulatory Compliance

 Regulatory compliance is another important duty of EHS teams.
 They review regulations depending on the industry and then devise plans to ensure that the company abides by them.